 Lenders want to know how reliable you are when it comes to paying back money; and if you have no history, you may not have a credit score for lenders to refer to.
 Luckily, there are ways to change your situation.
 Here’s how to build credit, even if you have no history:

-Tip #1: Become an Authorized User
+1. Become an Authorized User

 If you become an authorized user on a family member’s card, you can benefit from the primary cardholder’s good credit.
-Of course, the primary cardholder needs to make their payments on-time in order for you to benefit from this.
+Of course, the primary cardholder needs to make their payments on time in order for you to benefit from this.
 But if you have a family member who is in good standing with their finances and credit, this can be an easy option.

 As an authorized user, you can make payments with the credit card, so it’s important to come up with an arrangement that works for both you and the primary cardholder.
 Make sure that the credit card issuer reports your activity to the credit bureaus.
 Once you’ve generated a credit score and are in good standing, you might become eligible for a card of your own.

-Tip #2: Take Advantage of Student Loans
+2. Take Advantage of Student Loans

 If you’ve taken out student loans for college, you can build credit by making on-time payments.

 I didn’t have any type of credit card until I was 28 years old.
-Up to that point, I only had student loans in my credit portfolio.
+Up to that point, I had only student loans in my credit portfolio.

 When I was 22 and rented my own apartment, I had a credit score of 720 — enough to get me approved.

-Tip #3: Apply for a Secured Credit Card
+3. Apply for a Secured Credit Card

 It’s often difficult to get approved for a credit card if you don’t have any credit.
 If you can’t get approved for a traditional one, a secured credit card may be a good option.